tobiasraabe/software_patents/README.rst

     $ conda env create -n sp -f environment.yml
     $ activate sp

-Then, download the data.
-If you want to download only the files for reproducing the analysis based on the indicators, run the following commands to download the data and to validate the files:
+If you only want to download the files for reproducing the analysis based on the indicators, run the following commands for downloading and validating:

 .. code-block:: bash